chuckyang123/tp/docs/UserGuide.md

 * `delete_hw i/E1234567 a/1` deletes assignment 1 for the student with NUSNET ID `E1234567`.
 * `delete_hw i/all a/2` deletes assignment 2 for all students.

+> [!NOTE]
+> Only adding and deleting homework can be done to all student.
+Marking homework cannot be done for all students, since tutors are expected to mark each student's homework one by one.

 ---
 ## Attendance Commands